New here? Start with the complete side hustle guide →

 Pinterest SEO for beginners is about understanding what those signals are and making sure your content sends the right ones.

-The good news is that Pinterest SEO is significantly more accessible than Google SEO.
+The good news is that Pinterest SEO is much more accessible than Google SEO.
 You don’t need backlinks, domain authority, or years of content history.
-A brand new account with well-optimized pins can start appearing in search results within weeks.
+A brand new account with well-made, keyword-rich pins can start appearing in search results within weeks.

 How Pinterest Decides What to Show in Search Results

 Pinterest uses several factors to rank content in search results.
-Understanding these helps you make better decisions about how to optimize your pins and profile.
+Understanding these helps you make better decisions about how to set up your pins and profile.

 Keyword relevance.
 Does your content match what the person searched for?
 Pinterest looks at the keywords across your pin title, description, board name, board description, and profile bio to determine this.